QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

-It is even used by restaurant industries as the need for contactless menus surge.
+It is even used by restaurant industries as the need for contactless menus surges.

-Thus, QR code is rapidly arriving at high levels of acceptance worldwide.
+Thus, QR code is rapidly arriving at high levels of acceptance globally.

-That being said, you might be wondering about the exact numbers of the ongoing trend of QR code usage before and after Covid-19.
+That being said, you might be wondering about the exact numbers of the ongoing trend of QR code usage before and after Covid-19 today.

 - Why is looking at trends for QR codes important?

-- QR code Covid-19 statistics report: Usage before Covid
+- QR code COVID-19 statistics report: Usage before COVID-19

 - Use cases: QR codes as used in industries